RandomEngy/MintJsonToCsv/README.md

 ## Steps for Getting Mint Data
 1. Request data from [Intuit's Data & Privacy page](https://accounts.intuit.com/app/account-manager/myData).
     - Intuit acknowledges receipt of the request and gives a processing time that could take 15 days.
-(It is typically 2 or 3 days.)
+(It typically takes 2 or 3 days.)
     - Intuit will notify the account holder when their data is ready.
     - Once ready, download the data.
 The download should be available for a few weeks on Intuit.
 2. Node.js is needed to run the script.
 Download [Node.js LTS](https://nodejs.org/en).